Blogs

 ARI displays an operational summary when you login to the platform.

-When you log in, ARI automatically generates an operational summary for the past 24 hours of all systems you own or have access to.
-That summary includes an aggregated overview of incident count, metric anomaly count, log anomaly count, and change event count, plus a table that highlights up to the top three unhealthy systems prioritized by incident counts.
+When you login, ARI automatically generates an operational summary for the past 24 hours that reports on all systems you own or have access to.
+That summary includes an aggregated overview of incident, metric anomaly, log anomaly, and change event counts.
+Plus it includes a table that highlights your top unhealthy systems prioritized by incident counts.

-The key difference is that the summary is not just a scoreboard.
-ARI adds natural-language explanations that cover recent incidents, real-time prediction results, and preventive actions taken to mitigate or avoid predicted incidents.
-In practice, this acts like an always-on shift handoff: what happened, what is trending riskier, and what actions have already been taken so you do not repeat work
+But this summary isn’t just a scoreboard.
+ARI adds natural-language explanations that bring you up to speed on recent incidents, real-time prediction results, and preventive actions taken to mitigate or avoid predicted incidents.
+In practice, this acts like an always-on shift handoff: what happened, what’s trending riskier, and what actions have already been taken so you won’t repeat work.

-For executives, that daily summary is also a practical bridge between overall questions like “are we stable?” and engineering-level “what exactly is unstable?” investigation.
-It compresses operational noise into an evidence-backed snapshot that can be read quickly, then expanded when needed.
+For executives and stakeholders, that daily summary is also a practical bridge between top-level questions like “are we stable?” and engineering-level “what exactly is unstable?” investigation.
+It compresses any ongoing operational noise into an evidence-backed snapshot that can be read quickly, then expanded as needed by asking ARI follow up questions.

 On-demand context retrieval: conversational drill-down with continuity

-During an incident, the failure mode is rarely the hard part.
-The hard part is the continuity of context: what changed, what else looks abnormal, what is correlated versus causal, and where the investigation should focus next.
+During an incident, figuring out the failure mode isn’t typically hard part (especially if you have great observability).
+The hard part is the continuity of context: what changed, what else looks abnormal, what’s correlated versus causal, and where the investigation should focus next.

 ARI’s on-demand context retrieval is designed for that drill-down workflow.
 In a single session, users can ask continuous, follow-up questions to gain a deeper understanding of a system’s status.
 ARI returns context as markdown strings, tables, and line charts, which makes it easier to move from a narrative answer to something you can validate.